A Brief Study of Stubs on a PCIe Connector

 Stubs are an important topic in high-speed PCB design, and there is a longstanding guideline that stubs should always be removed from all vias on high-speed digital interconnects.
 While stubs are bad for high-speed lines, they do not always need to be removed.
 What is more important is to predict the loss profile and frequencies, and to floorplan appropriately to try and prevent such losses.

-In this article, I’ll look at some simulation results with PCIe routing on a high-speed PCB using the example MiniPC project that comes packaged in Altium Designer.
+In this article, I’ll look at some simulation results with PCIe routing on a high-speed PCB using the example MiniPC example project that comes packaged in Altium Designer.
 The simulation in question will involve calculating S-parameters for PCIe lanes coming off a connector.
 Looking at these simulation results should help unfamiliar designers better understand how stubs on via and connector transitions influence signal integrity from a simulation perspective, which can help you make the right component selection, placement, and routing choices.

 Potential Problems With Stubs and PCIe Routing